-A circle is centered on point B
+A circle is centered on point B. Points A, C

-lie on its circumference.
+and D lie on its circumference.

-If GIVEN_LABEL
+If GIVEN_LABEL measures GIVEN^\circ,

-what does ASKED_LABEL
+what does ASKED_LABEL measure?

 ^\circ

-and ANGLE_B_LABEL
+CENTRAL_LABEL and ANGLE_B_LABEL are supplementary.

 \begin{eqnarray}